Best Accessories to Buy For Your New Phone Android Central 2021

 - For whenever you need to top off in the office or the cafe you're meeting your girlfriends for coffee, snag the ultra-compact Aukey PA-Y18 PD Wall Charger.
 It's small and sturdy enough that you can just stick it in your pants pocket with your keys on your way out the door.

-- When you're stuck with a low battery away from outlets, keep the Aukey 10,000mAh battery charged up and handy.
-Because it's phone-sized and lightweight, this is a power bank that's actually portable enough to carry everyday.
+- When you're stuck with a low battery away from outlets, keep the RAVPower 10,000mAh battery charged up and handy.
+Because it's compact and lightweight, this is a power bank that's actually portable enough to carry every day.

-- Of course you need a cable to use either of these, and the Anker Powerline+ with its magnetic carrying wrap is the most practical solution to keep your cable tidy enough to avoid kinks or breaks while it bangs around in your purse or gear bag.
+- Of course, you need a cable to use either of these, and the Aukey 6.6ft 2-Pack with its included velcro cable wrap is the most practical solution to keep your cable tidy enough to avoid kinks or breaks while it bangs around in your purse or gear bag.

 No matter if it's just a day trip to Epcot or a fortnight's flight back to the family, this power trinity is always with me.
 No matter how long my flight gets delayed and no matter how impossibly dense the crowds trying to get back to the parking lot are, I can rest assured that my phone will not die on me when I need it the most.

 I've said it before and I'll say it again:

 No matter your taste, your phone needs a case!

 Protecting your shiny new phone isn't just common sense, it's an active investment in your phone and your hands, as putting a PopSocket is far easier to do with a case than just sticking it to the slick glass back of your new flagship.
 A PopSocket or other phone grip can help you from cramping or permanently damaging your joints from mishandling your phone, something I am painfully familiar with since my left pinky yells at me whenever I skip the PopSocket on a new case I'm reviewing.
 Don't be like me; get a case and a PopSocket ASAP.